Direct Coupling Analysis of Epistasis in Allosteric Materials: Discussion

-Finally, we have provided the more general argument, illustrated by a simple model, that a co-evolution based maximum-entropy approach as DCA is not the appropriate inference framework when function requires several, variable parts to work in concert.
+Moreover, we have provided the more general argument, illustrated by a simple model, that a co-evolution based maximum-entropy approach as DCA is not the appropriate inference framework when function requires several, variable parts to work in concert.
 Can one find better generative models than DCA for such complex functions?
-Several ways have been proposed to go beyond pairwise models by including nonlinearities, which implicitly take into account correlations at all orders, as nonlinear potentials in Restricted Boltzmann Machines \cite{Tubiana2018} or maximum-entropy probability measures with a nonlinear function of the energy \cite{Humplik2017}.
-As a first test, we have trained a 3-layers feedforward neural network with nonlinear (sigmoid) activation functions to learn the values of fitness in the simple model of Fig.\ \ref{fig:logic_gate}.
-On the validation set, we could reach average mean squared errors on the estimated fitness $\sim 10^{-6}-10^{-7}$, hence mutation costs and epistasis are correctly captured by this method (see S.I.).
-This observation raises the possibility that neural networks may lead to better generative models in proteins, a hypothesis that could also be benchmarked \emph{in silico}. \\
+Several ways have been proposed to go beyond pairwise models by including nonlinearities, which implicitly take into account correlations at all orders, as nonlinear potentials in Restricted Boltzmann Machines \cite{tubiana2019}, maximum-entropy probability measures with a nonlinear function of the energy \cite{Humplik2017}, maximum-likelihood inference procedures based on nonlinear functions \cite{otwinowski2018} and, finally, deeper architectures \cite{riesselman2018,alley2019}.
+As a first test, we have trained a 3-layers feedforward neural network with nonlinear (sigmoid) activation functions to learn the values of fitness in the simple model of Fig.\ \ref{fig:logic_gate} and we have obtained that mutation costs and epistasis can be correctly captured by this method (see Sec.\ \ref{sec:FF_SI} in S1 Text).
+This observation raises the possibility that neural networks may lead to better generative models in proteins, a hypothesis that could also be benchmarked \emph{in silico}. \\ Finally, as a future direction it would be interesting to extend our model by considering the constraint that the protein must fold to operate, in addition to the allosteric constraint considered here.
+It could be done for example in the spirit of \cite{Jacquin2016} by considering that nodes are amino-acids, and that the stiffness of the spring between two adjacent amino-acids as well as their contribution to the total folding energy depend on the identity of that pair.
+Although we believe that such a model will lead to similar results as presented here for long-range coupling, it will presumably differ significantly in the statistics of short range ones.
+In particular, it may capture why 3-body correlations are well described by 2-body correlations in real proteins, and lead to stronger conservation overall \cite{riesselman2018}.